 Sinethemba became a Christian while at UJ through student ministry.
 After a year of having young believers regularly knocking at his door, inviting him to Bible studies (although he kept saying no) & social events, he finally heard the gospel explained, showing him why he needed saving.
 When he eventually accepted Christ as his Lord & Saviour he too began knocking at people’s doors, driven by the love that he now knew Christ had for him.
 After an apprenticeship he studied theology in Cape Town, returning in 2015 to join the Hope staff.

 Faye loves people, loves adventure, and loves God and is most happy when all three can be combined.
 Her passion for God developed at a young age, but it was only half-way through her studies at Bible college that she recognised a particular passion for discipling students.
 She grew so much in her knowledge of and love for Christ in her own university years that she really wanted to help others do the same.
-She now works part-time with students and also helps with our online communications in-between looking after her little boy Joel.
+She now works part-time in training and also helps with our online communications in-between looking after her two little ones.

 Beth is from Exeter, UK and is doing a 2 year residency at Hope Church.
 She grew up going to church but only became a follower of Jesus at 18.
 Beth trained as a nursery nurse and served in children’s ministry at her church.
 In 2013 she went to Lily of the Valley, SA, sharing the gospel and caring for 120 under 18’s, and then did an apprenticeship in the UK.
 Beth’s passion is to see children come to know Jesus and to disciple them for a life lived for Christ!
 In her spare time she loves to watch a good romcom, swim and spend time with friends and family.